OPNsense vs pfSense in 2026: Honest, Side-by-Side Comparison

 Install experience

 OPNsense ships a guided installer that detects hardware, partitions sensibly, and lets you skip straight to interface assignment.
-Fresh-install to working WAN/LAN is under 10 minutes on modest hardware.
+Getting from a fresh install to a working WAN/LAN on modest hardware is generally quick.
 Default packages include sane choices (e.g. os-firewall).

 → For a step-by-step walkthrough see OPNsense Initial Setup on opnsenselab.com ↗.